pen-lang/pen/README.md

 Pen provides [the two built-in functions of `go` and `race`][concurrency] to represent many concurrent/parallel computation patterns.
 Thanks to its syntax, type system, and [the state-of-the-art reference counting garbage collection][gc], programs are always memory safe and data-race free.

 System libraries and runtime in Pen are detachable from applications.
-Therefore, Pen can compile the same applications even for [WebAssembly](https://webassembly.org/) and [WASI](https://wasi.dev/).
+Thanks to this, Pen can compile the same applications even for [WebAssembly](https://webassembly.org/) and [WASI](https://wasi.dev/).
 Pen also provides [Rust][rust]/C FFI to reuse existing resources written in those languages.

 ```pen
 import Core'Number